Judge says San Francisco can subpoena Uber for driver information

-SAN FRANCISCO A California state judge said on Thursday that San Francisco can demand from Uber records containing the ride-hailing company's driver contact information, the city attorney said.
+SAN FRANCISCO (Reuters) - A California state judge said on Thursday that San Francisco can demand from Uber records containing the ride-hailing company's driver contact information, the city attorney said.

 San Francisco City Attorney Dennis Herrera last month sought a court order compelling Uber Technologies Inc [UBER.UL] to comply with the city's demands for information about the company's drivers.
 The city Treasurer and Tax Collector's Office wants the names, addresses and driver's license numbers of Uber's drivers.